 Refer to note 2.12.1 section of the accounting policy for the policies and processes related to derecognition.

-Any gains or losses arising on the derecognition of trade and other receivables are included in profit or loss in the derecognition gains (losses) on financial assets at amortised cost line item.
+Any gains or losses arising on the derecognition of trade and other receivables is included in the Statement Profit or Loss in the derecognition gains/(losses) on financial assets at amortised cost line item.